Cancer Prevention and Screening Resource Center

 Research shows that certain types of cancer can be prevented.
 Rutgers Cancer Institute doctors explain more.

-If you would like further information about clinical trials for preventing cancer, please call Rutgers Cancer Institute of New Jersey’s Office of Human Research Services at 732-235-7356, or search for a clinical trial online here.
+If you would like further information about clinical trials for preventing cancer, please call Rutgers Cancer Institute’s Office of Human Research Services at 732-235-7356, or search for a clinical trial online here.
 For additional information about nationwide cancer prevention trials, you can call the National Cancer Institute at 1-800-4-CANCER or visit their website at www.cancer.gov.

 Additional Resources